 A. ((The term of the current CPC Executive Director (Executive Director) appointed pursuant to Subchapter IX of Chapter 3.14 shall expire on December 31, 2018.
-The current Executive Director may be reappointed to subsequent terms consistent with the requirements of this Chapter 3.29.))
-There shall be a CPC Executive Director responsible for carrying out the duties set forth in this Subchapter III.
-There shall be a CPC Deputy Director with powers and duties as the CPC Executive Director may delegate.
+The current Executive Director may be

+Executive Director responsible for carrying out the duties set forth in this Subchapter III.
+There shall be a CPC

+Deputy Director with powers and duties as the CPC Executive Director may delegate.